 Valuation Assumptions.
-The discounted cash flow analysis includes cash flows estimates of ultimate revenue and costs as well as a discount rate (a Level 3 fair value measurement, see Note 10).
+The discounted cash flow analysis includes cash flows estimates of ultimate revenue and costs as well as a discount rate (a Level 3 fair value measurement).
 The discount rate utilized in the discounted cash flow analysis is based on the weighted average cost of capital of the Company plus a risk premium representing the risk associated with producing a particular film or television program or film group.
 The fair value of any film costs associated with a film or television program that management plans to abandon is zero.
 Estimates of future revenue involve measurement uncertainty and it is therefore possible that reductions in the carrying value of investment in films and television programs may be required as a consequence of changes in management's future revenue estimates.

-Assigned rights to the feature film, BUFFALOED - During 2022, the Company obtained certain limited rights to the feature film BUFFALOED.
-These rights granted the Company the right to collect \$1,380,000 from the net revenues generated from the worldwide licensing of BUFFAOLED prior to the distribution of profits (the "BUFFALOED Receivable") and a 35% share of the profits generated thereafter.
-As of December 31, 2022, the Company had recognized \$249,924 of revenue under this arrangement representing the amount whose collection was deemed probable.
+Assigned rights to the feature film, BUFFALOED.
+On November 10, 2022, the Company obtained certain limited rights to the feature film BUFFALOED.
+On December 1, 2022, the Cash Asset Management Agreement ("CAMA") was signed by all parties.
+The assigned rights granted the Company a secured position of a one million three hundred eighty-thousand-dollar (\$1,380,000.00 USD) receivable against the film's revenues as per the film's Cash Asset Management Agreement ("CAMA") and a 35% share of the profits generated thereafter.
+In December 2022, subsequent to and contingent on the CAMA being signed, the Company received notice that it would receive \$249,924 under the CAMA.
+As of December 31, 2023 and 2022, the Company had recognized \$249,924 of revenue under this arrangement representing the amount whose collection was deemed probable.
 The assets acquired include: